SahaginOrg/sahagin-groovy/README.md

 # Sahagin-Groovy

+Make your Geb Script more readable and maintainable!

 Sahagin-Groovy is Groovy implementation for [Sahagin](https://github.com/SahaginOrg/sahagin-java), which provides highly readable HTML test script viewer and test result report.